Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 Read more about the taxation of non-cash dividends.

 If you submit this form as a private individual, the completed form must arrive at the Tax Administration by the due date of the pre-completed tax return.
 You can check the due date on the tax return.
 If you have not received a tax return, submit the information to the Tax Administration and check the due date for the return in the Tax Administration decision (available in Finnish and Swedish, link to Finnish).
+If you file late, you may have to pay a late-filing penalty.
 Please note that a different schedule is applied to organisations and that the due date also varies among private individuals (see § 4 and 11 of the decision).

 Whatever the due date of the tax return, you can always report your income within 3 years from the end of the year when the tax should have been withheld.
 In this case, you may have to pay a late-filing penalty or a punitive tax increase.